BUS 310 Organizational Behavior 4 credits

 BUS 420 Business Finance 4 credits

 Explore financial management topics that include capital markets; the cash budget, pro forma statements, analysis of financial statements, forecasting, and ROI for the growth of the business.
-(Prerequisites: Minimum grade of C- in ACC 384)
+(Prerequisites: Minimum grade of C- in ACC 384 or ACC 201)

 BUS 425 Business Intelligence 4 credits

 Learn to analyze an organization's raw data to help make organizational decisions.
 Gain skills with mathematical and statistical tools and concepts to extract actionable and novel knowledge from business data to achieve strategic goals.
 Explore uses of probability analysis and hypothesis testing, data mining, text mining, business intelligence architecture, data reporting systems, and data visualization tools.
 (Prerequisite: Minimum grade of C- in BUS 380 and BUS 388)

 BUS 430 Business Law and Ethics 4 credits